Skip to main content

 To start a new project:

-# Run Copier with uv to create a new project
+# Use uv to fetch the Copier tool and create a new project from the template.

 uvx copier copy git+https://github.com/stuartellis/tf-tasks my-project